-When you live with Fibromyalgia, one of the most significant challenges we have to learn is how to pace ourselves and rest when needed.
+When you live with fibromyalgia, one of the most significant challenges you have to learn is how to pace yourself and rest when needed.

 Learning to set boundaries with others' obligations or requests to help us prevent exacerbating our symptoms can be incredibly difficult.